Slicer/Slicer/Docs/user_guide/image_segmentation.md

 Binary labelmap representation is probably the most commonly used representation because this representation is the easiest to edit.
 Most software that use this representation, store all segments in a single 3D array, therefore each voxel can belong to a single segment: segments cannot overlap.
 In 3D Slicer, overlapping between segments is allowed.
 To store overlapping segments in binary labelmaps, segments are organized into `layers`.
 Each layer is stored internally as a separate 3D volume, and one volume may be shared between many non-overlapping segments to conserve memory.

-In a segmentation with binary labelmap representation, each layer is allowed to have different geometry (origin, spacing, axis directions, extents) temporarily - to allow moving segments between segmentations without unnecessary quality loss (each resampling of a binary labelmap can lead to slight changes).
+In a segmentation with its source representation set to binary labelmap, each layer is allowed to have different geometry (origin, spacing, axis directions, extents) temporarily - to allow moving segments between segmentations without unnecessary quality loss (each resampling of a binary labelmap can lead to slight changes).
 All layers are forced to have the same geometry during certain editing operations and when the segmentation is saved to file.

 ## Segmentation modules